-A long-term study of 130 newlywed couples discovered that men who allow their wives to influence them to have happier marriages and are less likely to divorce.
+A long-term study of 130 newlywed couples discovered that men who allow their wives to influence them, have happier marriages and are less likely to divorce.

 Men who are aware of embracing their innermost vulnerabilities aren’t threatened by their partner’s influence over their lives.

 Men who lack trust in their own emotional judgments typically fear being influenced by their spouses.
-Their masculinity is threatened by their lack of emotional intelligence.
+Their masculinity in this scenerio is threatened solely by their lack of emotional intelligence.